ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 Also:

 * Save the categorical-encoded columnns in a data frame called `df_enc_oh`.
 * For some questions, there is also an "Omit" answer - if a respondent left that question blank on the questionnaire, the value for that question will be "Omit".
-We're going to treat these as missing values, and will drop the column corresponding to the "Omit" value from the data frame (as shown below).
+We're going to treat these as missing values.
+Before encoding the NaN values, you should drop the column corresponding to the "Omit" value from the data frame.

 :::